-To promote transparency about departmental UAS activities within the NAS, the PFD, without revealing information that could reasonably be expected to be kept private (including law enforcement information) and while protecting any personally identifiable information, shall:
+To promote transparency about departmental UAS activities within the NAS, the Communications Office, without revealing information that could reasonably be expected to be kept private (including law enforcement) and while protecting any personally identifiable information, shall:

-- Keep the public informed about the Department's UAS Program as well as any changes to maintain continuous program transparency; as PFD UAS operations and technologies evolve, program improvements will be shared with the public via the PFD homepage and/or the department's Public Information Officer.
-When possible, prior notice will be provided to the public regarding PFD UAS operations in specific areas. - 2.
-The PFD will make available to the public, on an annual basis, a general summary of the department's UAS operations during the previous fiscal year, to include brief descriptions of types or categories of missions flown and, if applicable, the number of times the Department provided UAS support to automatic aid partners.
-This will be accomplished through the submission of an annual PFD "UAS Activity Report" that will be provided to City Council and available to the public via Public Records Request.
-The PFD law department shall assist as needed concerning individual requests. - 3.
-PUBLIC RECORDS: Notwithstanding any provisions of this policy regarding confidentiality, or protected rights, all documents related to the Department UAS Program may be subject to disclosure by laws related to open public records.
-To obtain public records visit PFD's public records website and submit the appropriate request form.
-Ensure that the incident number, location of the incident, date, and time are provided.
-The PFD law department shall assist as needed concerning individual requests.
+- Keep the public informed about the Department's UAS Program as well as any changes to maintain continuous program transparency; as Communications Office UAS operations and technologies evolve, program improvements will be shared with the public via the Communications Office homepage and/or the department's Public Information Officer.
+When possible, prior notice will be provided to the public regarding CO UAS operations in specific areas. - 2.
+PUBLIC RECORDS: Notwithstanding any provisions of this policy regarding confidentiality or protected rights, all documents related to the Department UAS Program may be subject to disclosure by laws related to open public records.
+To obtain public records per City ordinance S- 36997 JULY 1, 2010: Submit a written request form via fax, e-mail, in person, or by postal mail.